kallistisoft/PocuterUtils/Libs/Keyboard/README.md

 ***
 # Advanced Usage Example
-See the [Keyboard Demo Application](/Apps/KeyboardDemo) for advanced usage examples -- How to use multiple keyboards and 'smart' keyboard examples.
+See the [Keyboard Demo Application](/Apps/KeyboardDemo) for advanced usage examples -- How to bind a keyboard to a configuration setting, multiple keyboards, and 'smart' keyboard examples.